02 February 2012

 Bat

 Bram Stoker has a lot to answer for!
-Bats have suffered a lot of bad press thanks to their fictitious association with vampires and witchcraft.
-In fact, British bats are entirely harmless and their insect diet makes them more friend than foe of human creepy-crawly haters.
+Bats have suffered from a bad press thanks to their fictitious association with vampires and witchcraft.
+In fact, British bats are entirely harmless and their insect diet makes them more friend than foe.

-Many of the Canal & River Trust's 200-year-old tunnels, bridges, buildings and aqueducts are home to bats.
-This means we have to take care when working with any of our heritage structures or trees, as bats, which are protected by law, may be present.
+Many of our 200-year-old tunnels, bridges, buildings and aqueducts are home to bats.
+This means we have to take care when working with any of our heritage structures or trees, in case bats, which are protected by law, are present.

 Bats can be spotted around dusk as they venture out to hunt their insect prey.
 They use a highly sophisticated form of radar (or high-frequency squeak) which bounces off objects back to the bat.
 This tells it the size, location, velocity and even texture of whatever is in its path.

 Bats are less likely to be seen during the winter months, when they hibernate in cool and humid shelters.
 During this time the bat's body system slows down and its heart rate drops.
-It is important not to disturb any bats during hibernation - the act of waking will use up vital fat reserves, which are needed to sustain the bat until spring.
+It's important not to disturb bats during hibernation.
+The act of waking will use up vital fat reserves, which are needed to sustain the bat until spring.

 Bat facts